decentraland/decentraland-dapps/README.md

 **Reducer**:

-Import the `walletReducer` and add it at the root level of your dapp's reducer as `wallet`, like this:
+Import the `walletReducer` and add it at the root level of your dApp's reducer as `wallet`, like this:

 ```ts
 import { combineReducers } from 'redux'